-What is a prophet?
 Christ set in the Church five distinct ascension gifts of apostles, prophets, evangelists, pastors, and teachers.
 All of them are quite different, distinct and carry different graces needed to equip the born-again believer for effectiveness in life and ministry.

 Scripture declares, “And he gave some apostles, and some prophets, and some evangelists, and some pastors, and teachers” (Ephesians 4:11).
 All five ministry gifts are equally important.
 We need the apostle.
 He is a spiritual father, architect, and builder.
 We need the soul-winning evangelist that reminds us of reaching the lost.
 We need the pastor who counsels, nurtures and comforts, and the teacher to instruct, tutor, and explain God’s Word and ways.
 And we need the prophet, God’s voice of edification, exhortation, and comfort.
-All five ascension gifts have specific graces on their lives that add something important to the born again believer.
+All five ascension gifts have specific graces in their lives that add something important to the born again believer.

 LOGOS TO RHEMA

 First, "What is a prophet?"
 Prophets are gifted with living (rhema) word to the Church.
 Your Bible is full of words known as logos, the written Word.
-Have you ever read your bible and suddenly the words sprang to life and you received a revelation of what you just read?
+Have you ever read your Bible and suddenly the words sprang to life, and you received a revelation of what you just read?
 That is an example of the word (logos), changing into word (rhema), or life-giving word.
 That’s what we call spiritual revelation.
 That revelation is available for you.